pete-murphy/pete-murphy.github.io/site/posts/data-abstraction.md

 **Advent of Code spoilers herein**

+Let's look at some `for` loops, shall we?!

 Day five of this year's Advent of Code this year provides a nice occasion for doing some stateful computation.
 We were given:

 - an initial state of some stacks of crates